alxndrdiaz/view_blt/README.md

 # view_blt

-Run blobtools view from a Docker container image.
+Run `blobtools view` script from a Docker container image.
+This script will be integrated as a Nextlow module in the [sanger-tol/blobtoolkit Nextflow pipeline](https://github.com/sanger-tol/blobtoolkit).
+Desingn and implementation of the original [BlobToolKit pipeline](https://github.com/blobtoolkit/pipeline): Richard Challis and Sujai Kumar.

 Dependencies:

 1. Nextflow version 22.10.7 build 5853.
 2. Docker version 23.0.1, build a5ee5b1.

-This repository is only to show document how to run the [blobtools view](https://github.com/blobtoolkit/blobtoolkit/blob/main/src/blobtools/lib/view.py) script using a Docker container image. `BDQP01` folder contains a test dataset and it is also available in [BlobToolKit Viewer repository](https://github.com/blobtoolkit/viewer).
+This repository only to show documents how to run the [blobtools view](https://github.com/blobtoolkit/blobtoolkit/blob/main/src/blobtools/lib/view.py) script using a Docker container image. `BDQP01` folder contains a test dataset and it is also available in [BlobToolKit Viewer repository](https://github.com/blobtoolkit/viewer).

 Problem definition: The script works if run from the Docker image within a Bash script but doesn't work in Nextflow using the same Docker image.